 - Do not use zeroes to represent missing data, and be cautious and consistent when leaving cells blank as this can easily be misinterpreted or cause processing errors.

-- Depending on the analysis software used, one alternative is to select a code to identify missing data; using -999 or -9999 is a common convention.
+- Depending on the analysis software used, one alternative is to select a code to identify missing data.
+Common conventions include using:

 - Indicate the code(s) for missing data in the metadata.